 "U.S. crude inventories are back on a downward trend after disruptions from hurricane Harvey caused a small build," said William O'Loughlin, analyst at Rivkin Securities.

 This came despite a 46,000 bpd increase in production to 9.55 million bpd.
 U.S. crude output is now up over 13 percent since mid-2016. <C-OUT-T-EIA>

-Traders said this was due to WTI's wide discount to Brent which make exports attractive. <CL-LCO1=R>
+Traders said this was due to U.S. crude trading at a wide discount to Brent, making exports attractive. <CL-LCO1=R>

 (Additional reporting by Henning Gloystein in Singapore; Editing by Mark Potter)